Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank J. Blanc, S. Lamy, G. Martin, Yu.
-Prokhorov, S. Schröer, E. Yasinsky and A. Trepalin for many fruitful and interesting discussion on the content of the article.
+Prokhorov, S. Schröer, E. Yasinsky, H. Tanaka and A. Trepalin for many fruitful and interesting discussion on the content of the article.
 We thank M. Brion for discussions on the Weil regularisation theorem for regular surfaces.
+Finally, we would like to thank the referee for careful reading of our article and suggesting several improvements.
 This project was completed during a stay of the four authors at the Mathematisches Forschungs Institut Oberwolfach as Research Fellows.
 We thank the institute for the hospitality.
 We also thank the Basaglia family for their warm hospitality in Valle Liona, where an important part of this work was discussed and developed.